 012-1.26.4 Subject Alternative Name

-Subject alternative name standards are specified in the accreditation document and may be specified in any NAESB standard employing the Business Practice Standards WEQ-012.
+Subject alternative name standards are specified in the Accreditation Document and may be specified in any NAESB standard employing the Business Practice Standards WEQ-012.

 012-1.26.5 CRL Distribution Point standards are SPECIFIED in the Accreditation DocuMENT

-This Business Practice Standard WEQ-012 references published works of the Internet Engineering Task Force of The Internet Society.
+This PKI Requirements references published works of the Internet Engineering Task Force of The Internet Society.

 Copyright (C) The Internet Society (2003).
 All Rights Reserved.